silnrsi/font-abyssinica/documentation/source/resources.md

 ## Installation

-Install the font by decompressing the .zip archive and installing the font using the standard font installation process for .ttf (TrueType/OpenType) fonts for your platform.
+Install the fonts by decompressing the .zip archive and installing the fonts using the standard font installation process for .ttf (TrueType/OpenType) fonts for your platform.
 For additional tips see the help page on [Font installation](https://software.sil.org/fonts/installation).

 ## Keyboarding and character set support